LlucPuigCodina/simultaneous-mean-variance-regression/README.md

 Python implementation of [arXiv:1804.01631](https://arxiv.org/abs/1804.01631) **[econ.EM]** by Lluc Puig Codina

 CAUTION: The optimization might converge to a wild value depending on the chosen initial value which might violate the non-linear constraint.
-To see this, set `gamma_0` = [1,0].
+To see this, set `gamma_0` = [1,0]  in the linear case.
+The linear case seems to be quite unstable, and requiring much more optimization time than the exponential case.

 ---